kostym/drupal-7-gulpfile.js/README.md

 For the Browsersync CSS injection to work in Drupal 7, we need to include CSS files using the \<link> element instead of @import.
 You can achieve this by download and enable the [Link CSS](https://www.drupal.org/project/link_css) module.

 ### Airbnb eslint
 There are a lot of Javascript style guides out there.
 One that we like and recommend is [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript).
-We extend there [eslint config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) and make it Drupal 7 friendly.
+We extend their [eslint config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) and make it Drupal 7 friendly.

 1. Install the linter
 <pre>$ npm install --save-dev eslint-config-airbnb eslint</pre>